Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 6. Wireframes https://app.lucidchart.com/

-7. Form in modal taken from bootstraps components. https://getbootstrap.com/
+7. Form in modal taken from bootstraps components https://getbootstrap.com/

 ### Media-

 1. Am I Responsive web site for checking responsiveness on all Apple devices screen sizes;
    http://ami.responsivedesign.is/

-2. Font Awesome for aeroplane icon and social media icons; https://fontawesome.com/
+2. Font Awesome for aeroplane icon and social media icons https://fontawesome.com/

-3. Images and quotes from other pilots used with thier written permission.
+3. Images and quotes from other pilots used with thier written permission

 4. Code Institues tutorial videos (https://codeinstitute.net/)